About Anchor

 Internship Support

 Pelosi Scholars are responsible for finding their own public service internships.
-However, they have unlimited access to 1:1 coaching, a cohort-only group chat, and other support of their search.
-In addition, Scholars are provided with guidance and support during their internships, both 1:1 and as a cohort.
+However, they have unlimited access to 1:1 coaching, a cohort-only group chat, and other support for their search.
+In addition, Scholars are provided with 1:1 and cohort guidance and support during their internships.

 Funding Support

-Pelosi Scholars receive a stipend in order to pursue an unpaid, full-time summer internship in public service.
-(Exceptions may be made on a case-by-case basis for fall and/or spring internships.
-Likewise, internships that are paid and/or only part-time will be funded on a partial basis.)
+Pelosi Scholars receive a stipend to enable an unpaid, full-time summer internship in public service.
+(Very limited exceptions may be made on a case-by-case basis for fall and/or spring internships.
+Likewise, internships that are paid and/or only part-time will be funded on a partial/prorated basis.)

 Professional Development & Networking

 Interactions with current public servants, experiential learning, and professional development are the core of this program.
-Paul F. Pelosi Scholars can expect to attend monthly meetings (6 total over the academic year), including trainings, informal discussions, formal networking and career skills sessions with experts and practitioners, throughout the academic year, but mostly centered on the spring semester.
-It is our intention to have incoming and outgoing Scholar cohorts meet with Paul and/or Nancy Pelosi in the fall.
+Paul F. Pelosi Scholars can expect to attend weekly class in the spring semester (Fridays 12-1PM)*, which includes discussions, assignments, guest speakers, and formal networking and career skills sessions.
+In addition, all current and alumni Scholars are invited to a meeting with Paul and Nancy Pelosi.

 Community & Service